atsign-foundation/at_protocol/specification/atsign_protocol_specification.md

 encrypted to the old public key becomes unrecoverable. `pubKeyHash` lets the recipient detect this on read: if the hash doesn't match their current public key, the recipient asks the sender to re-share.
-There is no in-protocol re-key flow; the sender simply re-issues the update with a fresh `sharedKeyEnc`.
+There is no in-protocol re-key flow; the sender re-issues the update with a fresh `sharedKeyEnc`.

 ### 14.4 Why server-side filtering is impossible